epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.md

 Kubectl is the command line tool for interacting with Kubernetes Clusters.

-See https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/ for the latest instructions.

 ```
-curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
-sudo mv kubectl /usr/local/bin/kubectl
-sudo chmod +x /usr/local/bin/kubectl
+echo 'KUBECONFIG=$HOME/.kube/config' >> .zshrc
 ```

-Note that this is overwritting the kubectl that comes with k3s.
-That is a special version that reads its config from /etc/rancher/k3s/k3s.yaml and must therefore be run with sudo.
-The version we are installing here is the standard version that reads its config from $HOME/.kube/config.
+Note that by default, the kubectl that comes with k3s reads its config from /etc/rancher/k3s/k3s.yaml and must therefore be run with sudo.
+By using $KUBECONFIG we conform to the standard version that reads its config from $HOME/.kube/config.

 ### Configure kubectl